-When configured, the self-hosted integration runtime uses the proxy server to connect to the cloud service, source/ destination (those using HTTP/ HTTPS protocol).
-This is Select Change link during initial setup.
-You see the proxy-setting dialog box.
+When configured, the self-hosted integration runtime uses the proxy server to connect to the cloud service's source and destination (which use the HTTP or HTTPS protocol).
+This is why you select Change link during initial setup.

 There are three configuration options:

-- Do not use proxy: The self-hosted integration runtime does not explicitly use any proxy to connect to cloud services.
+- Do not use proxy: The self-hosted integration runtime doesn't explicitly use any proxy to connect to cloud services.

 - Use system proxy: The self-hosted integration runtime uses the proxy setting that is configured in diahost.exe.config and diawp.exe.config.
-If no proxy is configured in diahost.exe.config and diawp.exe.config, the self-hosted integration runtime connects to the cloud service directly without going through a proxy.
+If these files specify no proxy configuration, the self-hosted integration runtime connects to the cloud service directly without going through a proxy.

 - Use custom proxy: Configure the HTTP proxy setting to use for the self-hosted integration runtime, instead of using configurations in diahost.exe.config and diawp.exe.config.
-Address and Port are required.
-User Name and Password are optional depending on your proxy's authentication setting.
+Address and Port values are required.
+User Name and Password values are optional, depending on your proxy's authentication setting.
 All settings are encrypted with Windows DPAPI on the self-hosted integration runtime and stored locally on the machine.

-After the self-hosted integration runtime has been successfully registered, if you want to view or update proxy settings, use Integration Runtime Configuration Manager.
+After you register the self-hosted integration runtime, if you want to view or update proxy settings, use Microsoft Integration Runtime Configuration Manager.

 - Open Microsoft Integration Runtime Configuration Manager.

-- Select the Change link in the HTTP Proxy section to open the Set HTTP Proxy dialog box.
+- Under HTTP Proxy, select the Change link to open the Set HTTP Proxy dialog box.

-You can view and update the HTTP proxy by using the Configuration Manager tool.
+You can use the configuration manager tool to view and update the HTTP proxy.

-If you set up a proxy server with NTLM authentication, the integration runtime Host Service runs under the domain account.
-If you change the password for the domain account later, remember to update the configuration settings for the service and restart it accordingly.
-Due to this requirement, we suggest that you use a dedicated domain account to access the proxy server that does not require you to update the password frequently.
+If you set up a proxy server with NTLM authentication, the integration runtime host service runs under the domain account.
+If you later change the password for the domain account, remember to update the configuration settings for the service and restart the service.
+Because of this requirement, we suggest that you access the proxy server by using a dedicated domain account that doesn't require you to update the password frequently.

 Configure proxy server settings

-If you select the Use system proxy setting for the HTTP proxy, the self-hosted integration runtime uses the proxy setting in diahost.exe.config and diawp.exe.config.
-If no proxy is specified in diahost.exe.config and diawp.exe.config, the self-hosted integration runtime connects to the cloud service directly without going through proxy.
+If you select the Use system proxy option for the HTTP proxy, the self-hosted integration runtime uses the proxy settings in diahost.exe.config and diawp.exe.config.
+When these files specify no proxy, the self-hosted integration runtime connects to the cloud service directly without going through a proxy.
 The following procedure provides instructions for updating the diahost.exe.config file:

-In File Explorer, make a safe copy of C:\Program Files\Microsoft Integration Runtime\3.0\Shared\diahost.exe.config to back up the original file.
+In File Explorer, make a safe copy of C:\Program Files\Microsoft Integration Runtime\4.0\Shared\diahost.exe.config as a backup of the original file.

-Open Notepad.exe running as an administrator, and open the text file C:\Program Files\Microsoft Integration Runtime\3.0\Shared\diahost.exe.config.
-Find the default tag for system.net as shown in the following code:
+Find the default system.net tag as shown in the following code: